Letter Slime for Little Learners

 - pick out the letters to make names or words.

-They can always just explore, stretch, bend, rolls and manipulate the letter slime!
+They can always just explore, stretch, bend, roll, and manipulate the letter slime!

 If the letter slime gets sticky or starts sticking to their hands a ton, just knead in a bit of liquid starch into the slime.